DeclarativeHub/ReactiveKit/README.md

 #### Binding targets

-You can bind to targets that conform both to `Deallocatable` and `BindingExecutionContextProvider` protocols.
+You can bind to targets that conform to both the `Deallocatable` and the `BindingExecutionContextProvider` protocols.

-> You can actually bind to targets that conform only to `Deallocatable` protocol, but then you have to pass the execution context in which to update the target by calling `bind(to:context:setter)`.
+> You can actually bind to targets that conform only to the `Deallocatable` protocol, but then you have to pass the execution context in which to update the target by calling `bind(to:context:setter)`.

 Objects that conform to `Deallocatable` provide a signal that can tell us when the object gets deallocated.